ndag/diameter-critical/readme.md

 Files

-process_results.py: This script includes functions for processing results, such as extracting data from files and directories, and creating polygons from the extracted data. dataset.py: This script contains functions for dataset construction and manipulation. asp.py: This script is dedicated to the calculation of distances, implementation of the diameter descent algorithm, data updating, and other related tasks. test.py: This is a placeholder for future test scripts.
+process_results.py: This script includes functions for processing results, such as extracting data from files and directories, and creating polygons from the extracted data.

-To understand the specifics of each function, refer to the docstrings within the scripts.
+dataset.py: This script contains functions for dataset construction and manipulation.

+asp.py: This script is dedicated to the calculation of distances, implementation of the diameter descent algorithm, data updating, and other related tasks.

+test.py: This is a placeholder for future test scripts.

 Getting Started

 To use these scripts, clone the repository and ensure you have the required Python environment and dependencies installed.

-Contributing

-Contributions are welcome.
-Please open an issue to discuss your ideas or submit a Pull Request with your changes.

 License